dssg/police-eis/docs/nashville_staging_population_and_management.md

 PYTHONPATH='' luigi --module populateStagingFromMNPD PopulateStoredProcedures --schema staging_dev --local-scheduler PYTHONPATH='' luigi --module populateStagingFromMNPD PopulateAllStagingTables --schema staging_dev --populate-tables-directory ./populate_tables/mnpd --local-scheduler
 ```

+## Population file locations and file names

+Just like the create `.sql` statement files, the population `.sql` files are all stored in one directory and the structure of their filenames is critical.
+All population files should be stored in `[police-eis/]police-eis-private/schemas/populate_tables/[department]/`.
+Each `.sql` file should have the format `POPULATE-staging-[staging table name].sql` (eg `POPULATE-staging-arrests.sql` for the `staging.arrests` table).
+By default, the luigi command to populate tables will run each `.sql` file in this directory.
+Some tables need to be populated before others (eg `staging.officers_hub` must be populated before `staging.events_hub` because the `officer_id` column in `events_hub` is a foreign key to the `officer_id` column in the `officers_hub`).

+### Table priorities
+In order to ensure that luigi runs these tables in the right order, an entry should be added to the `table_priorities` dictionary in the `populateStagingFrom[department].py` luigi file.
+This is only necessary for tables that need a high priority (that is, needs to be populated first), the larger the number, the higher the priority and luigi will populate those tables first.

+If any python based cleanup must be run after the data is populated, it should be in a file with the format `staging-[table name]-cleanup.py`, and an appropriate entry added to the `tables_and_cleanup_scripts` dictionary in the
+`populateStagingFrom[department].py` luigi file.
+This includes the table name that needs the cleanup run on it, and then a list with the location of the cleanup script, as well as the column that will be output to when the cleaning is done.
+Currently, the cleanup will only run if the column that the cleaned output to only contains `null` values.

 <hr/>
 <b id="f1"><sup>1</sup></b> The `[police-eis/]` in the path is to show the canonical location of the `police-eis-private` repo being in the root directory of the `police-eis` repo.
 If it is located elsewhere in your setup, you should use that directory instead. [↩](#a1)